 And it earned me the Academy Award, which is the pinnacle of an actor's career.
 It's a tremendous honor.
 I was the youngest recipient of the Best Actor award.
 My peers were all tremendously talented actors that I had great admiration for and they were welcoming of me.
 I'd been working for 17 years, but I was still just a working actor.
 I wasn't known, so that was the one film that I would say transformed most aspects of my life and career.

-Directed and written by: Steven Soderbergh
+Written and Directed by: Steven Soderbergh

 King of the Hill was a big break for me at 19.
 Deborah Aquila cast me; she is a big force in my life and really championed me and essentially gave me my first two roles in film.
 Making that movie as a very young man affected me in so many ways.
 Steven is such a remarkable filmmaker and my experience there led me to believe that all filmmaking projects would be somewhat like that.
 It was very creative and collaborative and fun and focused on the work.
 It had all that I aspired for and dreamt of, and not all projects can be that way.
 Not all directors have that sensibility.
 So, that was a meaningful one.